alden12/rxfm/README.md

 RxJS lets us express data as a stream rather than as single values.
 This framework extends that philosophy to HTML elements, allowing the internet to be expressed as a stream of time changing elements, instantly reflected in the browser.

+View the documentation for the upcoming release (0.1.0) here: https://alden12.github.io/rxfm/

 * Check out the [Demo App on StackBlitz](https://stackblitz.com/edit/rxfm-demo)
 * Fork the [Starter App](https://github.com/alden12/rxfm-starter-app)
 * Find [RxFM on npm](https://www.npmjs.com/package/rxfm)